bkleeman/STEP-suggestions/README.md

 Please see `introduction.py`, for a comprehensive introduction to package use.
 See [Implementation Details](https://github.com/bkleeman/STEP-suggestions/wiki/Implementation-Details) for function signatures and usage tips.
 You can also call `help(`*`function`*`)` for information on these and functions called therein **<elaborate on this please -- do i call this within a python script? does it print to the console?>**.
 Depending on the function, calling `help()` will provide more info.

+For a deeper introduction, see the [tutorial wiki](https://github.com/bkleeman/STEP-suggestions/wiki/Tutorial).

 ## Notes on Methodology

 It is highly recommended that you review either the [methodology wiki](https://github.com/bkleeman/STEP-suggestions/wiki/Methodology) or the [original publication](https://geosci.uchicago.edu/~moyer/MoyerWebsite/Publications/Papers/Changes_Spatio-temporal_Precipitation_patterns.pdf) and its supplemental materials before use.
 Both the identification and tracking algorithms require highly sensitive user-specified parameters, and reviewing these materials -- particularly the "Usage Notes" associated with each algorithm **<okay but where are these??>**-- will help you achieve optimal results more quickly.